The UBE consists of three uniform tests:

 The MPT (20%)

 The MBE (Multistate Bar Exam) is a six-hour, two hundred multiple choice question test used as a component of the bar exam in every state except Louisiana.
-It has been a part of the New York Bar Exam for more than thirty years and it covers Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Federal Civil Procedure, Real Property, and Torts.
+It tests candidates' knowledge of fundamental legal principles in only seven subjects: Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Federal Civil Procedure, Real Property, and Torts.

 The MPT (Multistate Performance Test) is a ninety-minute exam that requires students to complete a legal assignment (most commonly, to write a letter, a brief, or a memorandum of law) based on a case file and relevant case law provided by the bar examiners.
-The MPT’s focus is on legal analysis, fact application, and problem-solving—the examiners want to see if the candidate can perform legal tasks.
-It is a component of the bar exam in thirty-eight states.
-New York’s bar exam has included the MPT since 2001.
-On the UBE, students are assigned two MPTs that they must complete in three hours.
+The MPT's focus is on legal analysis, fact application, and problem-solving—the examiners want to see if the candidate can perform legal tasks.
+It is a component of the bar exam in forty-one states.